 How can I get business grants for women?

-There are steps you can take to boost your hopes of success when you apply for business grants for women.
+You can take steps to boost your chances of success when you apply for business grants for women.

 - Read the application requirements carefully.
-Make sure you choose a grant that really fits your business so you don't waste time completing an applying for a grant you are unlikely to receive.
+Make sure you choose a grant that really fits your business, so you don't waste time applying for a grant you are unlikely to receive.

 - Don’t skip any documents that the application asks you for, and don’t be late for the application deadline.